Asbestos

 Asbestos-Related Occupations

-More than 27 million people were exposed to asbestos on the job between 1940 and 1979, according to the ATSDR.
+More than 27 million people suffered occupational asbestos exposure between 1940 and 1979, according to the ATSDR.

-- Boilermaking: Most boilers were built with asbestos-containing products like insulation before the 1980s.
-Boilermakers had to install or repair boilers in cramped spaces, where asbestos fibers could linger in the air and get inhaled.
+- Boilermaking: Most boilers were built with asbestos products like insulation before the 1980s.
+Boilermakers had to install or repair boilers in cramped spaces, where asbestos fibers could linger in the air.

-- Construction work: Those who worked on construction sites may have been exposed to asbestos-based cement, paint, insulation, and tiles, among many other products.
+- Construction work: Those who worked on construction sites may have been exposed to asbestos-based cement, paint, insulation, tiles, and more.

 - Military service: U.S. veterans are at risk of asbestos lung cancer and other diseases as military branches relied on the substance until the early 1980s.
-U.S. Navy veterans are at the greatest risk, as almost all Navy ships used asbestos products before the risks were known.
+U.S. Navy veterans are at the greatest risk, as almost all Navy ships contained asbestos.

-- Shipyard work: Shipyard workers had to install and remove asbestos-containing piping, wires, gaskets, insulation, and much more.
-One in three mesothelioma patients today are either former shipyard workers or U.S. Navy veterans..
+- Shipyard work: Shipyard workers had to install and remove asbestos piping, wires, gaskets, insulation, and much more.
+One in three mesothelioma patients today are either former shipyard workers or U.S. Navy veterans.

-While anyone exposed to asbestos at a job could later get sick, those at the highest risk worked with or around asbestos-containing products on a regular basis for years on end.
+Anyone exposed to asbestos at a job could later get sick.
+However, those at the highest risk worked with or around asbestos on a regular basis for years on end.

 Risks of Secondhand Asbestos Exposure Among Families

-The family members of those who worked around asbestos were also at risk due to secondhand (or take-home) exposure.
+Family members of those who worked with asbestos were also at risk due to secondhand (or take-home) exposure.

 “My father would come home from work, and I’d run up and hug him.
 He was covered in dust from a worksite.
 We didn’t know that it included asbestos dust.”

-Work with our team to pursue compensation if you developed lung cancer or another disease from occupational asbestos exposure.
+Work with our team to pursue compensation if you developed lung cancer from occupational or secondary asbestos exposure.
 Get started with our Free Lung Cancer Guide.

 - Understand risk factors